 Milwaukee Airport

-If I fly out of Milwaukee, I take the Hiawatha to Milwaukee Gen Mitchell Airport from the Sturtevant Depot.
+When I fly out of Milwaukee, I take the Hiawatha to Milwaukee Gen Mitchell Airport from the Sturtevant Depot as much as possible.

-The airport runs shuttles to and from the Milwaukee Airpot Station (MKA).
+The airport runs shuttles to and from the Milwaukee Airport Station (MKA) to the terminal.
 It costs around $10 to take the train to the airport.

-The Hiawatha will take you to the Milwaukee Intermodal Station, where you can also catch bus services.
+The Hiawatha will take you to the Milwaukee Intermodal Station, where you can catch bus services to other destinations.
 The Hiawatha will cost $11.

 Parking at the Intermodal is $8 a day.